 26 February 1977: "Western Tribute"- British Rail: Paddington-Swindon- Newport- Swansea- Newport- Bristol- Plymouth- Newbury- Paddington.

-Not content with high-profile rail tours, the locomotive received considerable fame for working the 07.30 Swansea to Leeds service throughout, as the booked locomotive had failed at Swansea prior to departure.
+Not content with high-profile rail tours, the locomotive received considerable fame for working the 07.30 Swansea to Leeds service throughout on 20 January 1977, as the booked locomotive had failed at Swansea prior to departure.
 Western Region men worked the service with an Eastern Region conductor.
 Needless to say, the locomotive didn’t hang about for long and quickly returned back to the Western Region on the 14.30 Leeds to Plymouth service which she worked throughout.
 It was great publicity for Westerns and D1013 in the day and one can only imagine the interest that a Western would create on a Cross-Country service today!

 As mentioned above, 26 February 1977 was the final day for the Westerns operating on BR and D1013 had the privilege of working the very last BR rail tour, double heading with D1023 Western Fusilier.
 It’s almost ironic that many people believed that the Crewe built Westerns were the better built locomotives but, in the end, it seems that Swindon had the final say!